Gold Penguin Official Logo

 AI writing is getting way harder to decipher from human text.
 Humans generally add way more creativity, complexity, and randomness throughout their writing – that's what makes us unique.
 Here's a few ways to help identify the differences between the two & the implications this might have within the next few years.

-It's kind of incredible to realize how much has changed in the tech world in under a year.
-I mean you could even ask ChatGPT to generate an introduction to an article like this...
+It's kind of incredible to realize how much has changed in the tech world in just a few years.
+I mean, you could even ask ChatGPT to generate an introduction to an article like this...

 Now think of this on a bigger scale.
-Everyone around the world is soon going to learn and be able to master the potential of these tools.
-Whether it's in education, business, or just productivity, there's no doubt in my mind "ChatGPT" (or some derivative of it) will become a household topic within the next 5 years.
+Everyone around the world already has an idea on how to master the potential of these tools.
+Whether it's in education, business, or just productivity, ChatGPT (and others like it) have now become a household name..

-As educators, parents, or really anyone trying to wrap their head around what just happened & what the future looks like, understanding the distinctions between AI-generated and human-authored content is crucial for fostering a responsible consumption of information.
+As educators, parents, or really anyone trying to wrap their head around what just happened & what the future looks like, understanding the difference between AI-generated and human-written content is important for fostering a responsible consumption of information.

 While I don't think there's a definitive way to check for AI writing, there's a few things you can do until these generative models get so good there's absolutely no way of identifying any discernible differences.